davendw49/davendw49/README.md

 ### Hi there 👋 It's Daven (Cheng Deng) here!

-- 🔭 I'm currently working on NLP, KG and AI4Science.
+- 🔭 I'm currently working on NLP, Data Science, and Data-centric AI.
 - 👩🏻‍💻 I'm a PhD candidate at Shanghai Jiao Tong University.
 - ✊ I'm currently learning how to train LLMs without enough computing resources and supervised signals.
 - 🌏 I'm working on integrating LLM and KB in Geoscience.
 (See [GeoBRAIN.ai](https://github.com/geobrain-ai))